-You don’t need to be on all of the social networks, however it is well worth considering the major ones for your chosen arena.
-At the end of the post you will find an infographic to help you remember Which Social Media And Why.
+You don’t need to be on all of the Social Media Platforms; however it is well worth considering the major ones for your chosen arena.
+At the end of this post you will find an infographic to help you remember Which Social Media And Why.

 Here is a quick rundown on the major social platforms that are actively used.
 This is aimed to give you an overview of how people use the platform and what would be involved should you decide to create a presence on there.